How is LeadAbroad responding to COVID-19?

 LeadAbroad supplies international medical insurance for all students at no additional cost.
 The details of this policy will be provided during the student’s orientation program.
 Participants should review the policy to be fully aware of the details.
 If students are injured or ill while abroad and need medical attention, they will pay for the treatment upfront, and, if covered, the insurance company will reimburse it after submitting a claim through the insurance provider portal.
 Additionally, it is important to note there is a difference between medical and travel insurance.

-LeadAbroad does not include travel insurance, but you can purchase one of our trip cancellation plans if you would like within 2 weeks of acceptance.
+LeadAbroad does not include travel insurance, but you can purchase one of our trip cancellation plans if you would like within 2 weeks of acceptance, but no later than 60 days prior to departure.

 Should I book flights?